Uniform convergence of conditional distributions for one-dimensional diffusion processes: Preliminaries

 In this paper, as mentioned above, it is natural for us to use the Doob's $h$-transform to study the quasi-stationarity of one-dimensional diffusion processes.
 We point out that Proposition \ref{prop 2.2} plays an important key role in the proof of our main results.
+It also has an independent interest.
+Cattiaux et~al.\cite[Corollary 6.2]{CCLMMS09} just proved that the process $Y$ is ordinary ergodic.